atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![avg_rating_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/avg_rating.png?raw=TRUE)

 The average for all the Bond films, based on the 4 metrics of choice is 71% which translates to a 3.5/5 star rating or in American Colleges, a C- or 1.67/4.00 GPA.
+This is not a great score, but then again the Bond films aren't necessarily great 'films'.
+They're B-movies at heart, not high art.
+What they're going for is a compelling cinematic adventure with an invincible super spy at the helm, and at this they excel.
+Anyways, back to those ratings.

 It seems that Rotten Tomatoe users think lower of these films than users do critics, with the average user rating being 9% less than the critic ratings.
 This is an interesting result because in an intuitive sense I expected critics to be more ... critical of movies than your average Joe Rotten Tomatoes.
 This theory is reinforced by a FiveThirtyEight [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) where they compare online movie ratings for ~200 titles.
 In this article Rotten Tomatoes user ratings were on average 19% higher <sup>[1]</sup> than Rotten Tomatoes critic scores.
 On the other hand, critics probably better understand the place of the James Bond movies while our average theater-goer is keeping their score of Citizen Kane or Lawrence of Arabia in mind when they pencil in their rating for the 007 films.